An Algorithm for Fast and Correct Computation of Reeb Spaces for PL Bivariate Fields: Complexity Analysis

-The computation of $\MDRG_{\f}$ begins with the construction of the augmented Reeb graph $\RG_{f_1}$, which takes $\cO(n \log(n))$ time (line $3$, \cref{alg:compute-MDRG}).
-We note, this is the currently known lower bound on the complexity for computing the Reeb graph \cite{book-tamal-dey}.
-Line $4$ invokes the procedure \textsc{ComputeJacobiMinima} for computing the minima of $f_1$ restricted to $\JSet_{\f}$.
-Given that $\JSet_{\f}$ consists of PL $1$-manifold components, each vertex of $\JSet_{\f}$ has at most two neighbours.
-Thus, determining whether a vertex of $\JSet_{\f}$ is a minimum of $f_1$ requires examining the $f_1$-values of its neighbours, which takes constant time.
-Consequently, \textsc{ComputeJacobiMinima} requires $\cO(j_v)$ time.
-The time complexity for computing the maximum is similar (line $5$, \cref{alg:compute-MDRG}).
+The computation of $\MDRG_{\f}$ begins with the construction of the Reeb graph $\RG_{f_1}$, which takes $\cO(n \log(n))$ time (line $3$, \algoref{alg:compute-MDRG}).
+We note, this is the best-known lower bound for computing the Reeb graph \cite{book-tamal-dey}.
+Line $4$ invokes the procedure \textsc{ComputeJacobiMinima} for computing the minima of $f_1$ restricted to $\JSet_{\f}$ which takes $\cO(j_v)$ time (as in \secref{subsec:complexity-jacobi-structure}).
+The time complexity for computing the maxima is similar (line $5$, \algoref{alg:compute-MDRG}).
 The procedure $\textsc{DoublePoints}$ identifies the double points of $\JStruct_{\f}$ by examining the degree of every vertex.
-Therefore, this procedure takes time linear in the number of vertices of $\JStruct_{\f}$.
-Since $\JStruct_{\f}$ is the projection of $\JSet_{\f}$ onto the Reeb space, the time complexity of $\textsc{DoublePoints}$ is $\cO(j_v)$ (line $6$, \cref{alg:compute-MDRG}).
+Therefore, this procedure takes linear time in the number of vertices of $\JStruct_{\f}$.
+Since $\JStruct_{\f}$ is obtained by the projection of Jacobi edges in $\JSet_{\f}$ onto the Reeb space where projection of a pair of non-adjacent Jacobi edges may have an intersection, the time complexity of the procedure $\textsc{DoublePoints}$ is $\cO(j_v+c_{int})$ (line $6$, \algoref{alg:compute-MDRG}).